fergd/fergdblog/_drafts/2015-06-04-converting-to-jekyll.md

 * jekyll bootstrap (reference only)
 * [This guy's blog](http://davidensinger.com/2013/03/setting-the-dns-for-github-pages-on-namecheap/) to help me configure the DNS correctly
 * github pages (of course)
+* Used Google Drive as CDN (modded all host records in domain for shorter urls), custom variable site.cdn_image